-In additional acts taken in furtherance of the conspiracy, Chang thereafter continued meeting with and discussing the design of the 8-Bit ADC and 14-Bit ADC with the engineering consultants and the 24th Research Institute.
-For example, on or about November 1, 2009, Chang participated in a call with Huang, the engineering consultants, and representatives from the 24th Research Institute in which Director Ruzhang Li of the 24th Research Institute demanded GTSI's schedule, including completion dates of the circuit design, layout, inspection and verification for the ADCs.
+In additional acts taken in furtherance of the conspiracy, Huang continued meeting with and discussing the testing and design of the 8-Bit ADC and 14-Bit ADC with the engineering consultants and the 24th Research Institute.
+On multiple occasions in or around October 2009, Huang and Chang met with the engineering consultants to discuss their progress on the ADC project for the 24th Research Institute.
+Finally, on or about November 1, 2009, Huang participated in a call with Chang, the engineering consultants, and representatives from the 24th Research Institute in which Director Ruzhang Li of the 24th Research Institute demanded GTSI's schedule, including completion dates of the circuit design, layout, inspection and verification for the ADCs.

-In so doing, Chang committed one violation of Section 764.2(d) of the Regulations.
+In so doing, Huang committed one violation of Section 764.2(d) of the Regulations.

-WHEREAS, Chang has reviewed the Proposed Charging Letter and is aware of the allegations made against him and the administrative sanctions that could be imposed against him if the allegations are found to be true;
+WHEREAS, Huang has reviewed the Proposed Charging Letter and is aware of the allegations made against her and the administrative sanctions that could be imposed against her if the allegations are found to be true;

-WHEREAS, Chang fully understands the terms of this Agreement and the Order ("Order") that the Assistant Secretary of Commerce for Export Enforcement will issue if he approves this Agreement as the final resolution of this matter;
+WHEREAS, Huang fully understands the terms of this Agreement and the Order approves this Agreement as the final resolution of this matter;